 Know what I mean?

-Of course, I do happen to live in the land where winter-lasts-for-nine-months so you can’t blame me too harshly for hanging on to the warmth and all that comes with it as long as I can.
+Of course, when I discovered this recipe, I happened to live in the land where winter-lasts-for-nine-months so you can’t blame me too harshly for hanging on to the warmth and all that comes with it as long as I can.

 I’ll probably still be wearing flip flops come November.